aahsnr-configs/emacs/plan.md

 - [ ] in an org-mode file, when cursor moves to the end of the file, the buffer itself does not show the end of the file.
 Instead I have to invoke the scrollbar to go to the end.
 Right now this issue is only limited to org files as far as I have experienced.
 Also keep in mind that, at the end of the org file, many of the headlines are folded, but I am not sure if that factor has anything to do with this particular behavior.

 - [ ] elpaca-manager should always open as a full window instead of a minibuffer

+- [ ] check the hydra config to make sure the commands are working

 ***
 ## Integrating scimax modules
 *Determine the order in which these files should be added*